ceever/Radio-Browser.info.lua/README.md

 Send me a mail or a ticket on github.

 ---
+**UPDATES:**

+18.02.2023: v0.62 / ex:
+1. Better handling of names and tags, auto removing unnecessary whitespaces.
+2. Updated tag search, now only commas count as separators.
+Space, #, etc. are now allowed in tags.
+And thus, included an indication of tag search pattern with each new search window: TAG0,TAG 1,LONG TAG 2,#TAG_3
+3. Updated button order for three buttons—more intuitive now.
+4. Better API server handling, getting list from the API itself instead of guessing.
+5. Switched from https to http for performance and certificate compatibility reasons (change lua script if you still want https).

+03.02.2023: v0.61 / ex:
+1. Fixed a Windows 10 / VLC incompatibility
+2. Changed button order so hitting ENTER starts the search and not closed the window

+28.12.2022: v0.59 / sd and pl: Fixed some bugs due to changes to the radio-browser.info API.

+---
 **INSTALLATION:**

 Put the relevant .lua file(s) into the according subfolder (see below) of the VLC lua directory.
 VLC lua directory by default: